sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md

    Note over S0D,S1D: DPU starts to drive internal<br>HA states to failover.

    S1D->>S1N: Enter standalone state
+   Note over S0D,S1D: DPU1 starts to ignores all flow<br>resimulation requests

+   S1D->>S1N: Send flow reconcile needed notification S1N->>SDN: Send flow reconcile needed notification SDN->>S1N: Ensure the latest policy is programmed SDN->>S1N: Request flow reconcile
+   S1N->>S1D: Request flow reconcile
    Note over S0N,SA: Traffic for all ENIs in this HA set will be forwarded to DPU1.
 ```

 ## 10. Split-brain and re-pair

-When the DPU-DPU communication channel breaks down while both DPUs in the HA pair are still up, then both DPUs transition to Standalone state and we enter split-brain scenario.
-Depending on which of the NPU-DPU connections are still up, data traffic may land on any of the DPUs in the HA-Set and not get flow-synced.
-It is the responsibility of the SDN Controller to stop HA on one of the DPUs to break this by pushing HA scope AdminState to Down on one of the DPUs.
-Once we have split-brain, even if the DPU-DPU connectivity gets restored back before SDN controller intervenes, the DPU HA state-machine will refuse to re-pair automatically since the split-brain operation would have introduced conflicts.
-The DPUs will raise an event to indicate HA Restart is required.
-The SDN controller needs to restart HA on one of the DPUs by setting HA scope AdminState to DOWN and then UP on one of the DPUs.
+In DPU-driven HA mode, depends on how DPU detects the health state of its pair, it could run into split-brain problem, when the DPU-DPU communication channel breaks while both DPUs are still up.
+In this case, both DPU could move into `Standalone` state and both starts to make flow decisions.

+When this happens, the DPU could not recover by its own and shall refuse to re-pair automatically.
+It is the responsibility of the SDN controller to break the split-brain by restarting HA on one of the DPUs (setting HA scope disabled to `true` and then `false`).
+Unlike the desired HA state, which will drive the state machine gracefully, the disabled state will force the DPU to shutdown.
+This operation is required, because the DPU HA state machine could stuck and could not never be recovered gracefully.

 ## 11. Flow tracking and replication